What can it look like when groups of people organise themselves on and with the land outside of the lens, language, and relations of enclosure?

 Whilst exploring the politics of commoning and ecologies, as is the concern of Future Natures, the term ‘enclosure’ comes up a lot.

 Enclosure is a process.
 It doesn’t refer only to the use of physical fences to rupture a commons, but also involves the expropriation and / or ‘primitive accumulation’ that dispossess commoners and often causes displacement.
 Far from being a one-off event during early capitalism, enclosure remains fundamental to capitalist globalization and growth, and is broadly cemented by a logic of exclusion, domination, and control over places and people.

-Across the world, land is a The ecologies of these enclosures are riddled with varying kinds of violence, a somewhat inherent feature of converting “a landscape into real estate”.
+Across the world, land is a well-weathered bastion of enclosure.
+The ecologies of these enclosures are riddled with varying kinds of violence, a somewhat inherent feature of converting “a landscape into real estate”.
 These enclosures often entail the conversion of land that’s been managed cooperatively, collectively, or otherwise in common to becoming the property of individual, or otherwise private, ‘tenure’ and interest.

 From the Midlands Revolt in 17th century England, to the Zapatista liberation movement in Mexico, the Mapuche struggle against the United Colours of Benetton in Argentina, and the Adivasi communities in India today, violent acts of ‘commons grabbing’ and land enclosure have often been met with resistance.